-Flightradar24 is a flight tracking service that provides you with real-time info about thousands of aircraft around the world.
-Our service is currently available online and for your iOS (iPhone, iPad, iPod Touch) or Android device plus for Windows 8 and your Mac OS computer.
-Read more about our flight tracking apps.
+Flightradar24 is a global flight tracking service that provides you with real-time information about thousands of aircraft around the world.
+Our service is currently available online and for your iOS (iPhone, iPad, iPod Touch) or Android device.

 Flightradar24 is frequently featured in the media.
 You can find a couple of examples here: